The iPadOS 14 beta is causing problems for some iPad, iPad Pro, iPad mini, and iPad Air users.

 We’ve also put together a walkthrough that will take through the beta installation process.
 It’s worth a look if you’re having installation issues.

 - Stunning 13.3-inch Retina display with True Tone technology

 If you’re using the beta or thinking about downloading it, make sure you keep an eye on feedback from beta testers.
 Their feedback will help you get familiar with the iPadOS 14 beta’s benefits and issues.

 If you’re using an older tablet or having a good experience on an older version of iPadOS 13, make sure you dig into this feedback before you install the beta.
-If you’re running iPadOS 13.5.1 or an older version of iPadOS, there’s no way to get back once you install the iPadOS 14 beta.

 There are a few places to look for iPadOS 14 beta feedback.
 You can check YouTube for information about your specific model.
 Apple’s official discussion forums are a great resource and you might also look on Twitter and the MacRumors forums.

 We’ve also put together a list of reasons to and not to install the iPadOS 14 beta right now.
 If you’re on the fence, take a look at that guide.